 2333 American Thought and Culture (H) Survey of American religious, philosophical, artistic, and scientific ideas and their impact on culture and values.

 2343 Religion in America (H) Survey of the history of religion in America and its impact on social reform, politics, and intellectual life.

 3133 (H) African Diaspora History Introduction to the origin, development, and maturation of the African Diaspora in the Americas and the Caribbean, from the transatlantic slave trade to the mid-20th century.
-Emphasis is place on a critical reading and discussion of a selection of essays, historiographies and primary materials on diasporic and transnational experiences and identities of Africans, African descendents, and Caribbean transmigrants.
+Emphasis is placed on critical reading and discussion of a selection of essays, historiographies and primary materials on diasporic and transnational experiences and identities of Africans, African descendants, and Caribbean transmigrants.

 3613 American Colonial Period to 1750 (H) Colonization of British and French North America; colonial political, social, cultural, intellectual and economic development; international rivalries; the imperial structure.